 - Be able to ensure safety of the animal and operator during the implantation process

 - Be able to correctly assess the functionality of and implant microchips in animals

 - Know how to advise animal owners about aftercare and maintenance following implantation

 There are no formal or specific academic or learning entry requirements to undertake this programme.

 However, you will need to have basic IT, literacy and numeracy skills.

-You will be required to pass a short online multiple-choice exam and a practical test, which involves microchipping an animal in order to achieve this qualification.
+You will be required to pass a short online multiple-choice exam and a practical test at a recognised centre, which involves microchipping an animal in order to achieve this qualification.

 These centres offer the VetSkill Level 3 Award in Implantation of Identification Microchips in Animals.